jma1991/chromium/workflow/documentation.md

 #### What reference genomes are supported?

-The workflow uses `genomepy` and `gffread` to download and parse the user-specified reference genome and annotation.
-Theoretically, any genome release compatible with these software should be supported.
+The workflow uses genomepy and gffread to download and parse the user-specified reference genome and annotation.
+Therefore, any genome release compatible with these software should be supported.

 #### How do I combine multiple sequencing runs?

 If the sequencing runs were performed across multiple lanes on the same date, it is unlikely that a batch effect is present and I would recommend quantifying the files all together.
-Below is an example of how to specify multiple sequencing runs jointly for a given sample:
+Below is an example units table showing how to specify multiple sequencing runs jointly for a given sample:

 ```
 sample,unit,read1,read2